 Nicotine is a highly addictive drug present in tobacco and is a major component of cigarette smoke.
 Cravings can begin within days of first use.
 Nicotine stimulates brain nicotinic cholinergic receptors, releasing dopamine and other neurotransmitters, which activate the brain reward system during pleasurable activities in a manner similar to that of many other addictive drugs (see Overview of Substance-Related Disorders).
 Dopamine, glutamate, and gamma-aminobutyric acid (GABA) are important mediators of nicotine dependence.

 Psychologic dependence exists when people smoke to affect their mood or avoid withdrawal symptoms; it can develop within 2 wk after starting smoking and occurs in up to about 25% of adolescents who try smoking.
 Physical dependence (ie, occurrence of withdrawal symptoms with cessation) also develops within 2 wk.
 People smoke to feed their nicotine dependence but simultaneously inhale thousands of other components, including carcinogens, noxious gases, and chemical additives that are a part of cigarette smoke.
 These toxic components, rather than nicotine, are responsible for the multiple health consequences of smoking.
 The tar byproducts from tobacco smoke induce metabolizing enzymes in the liver (primarily CYP2A6), leading to multiple potential drug interactions.

 Smoking harms nearly every organ in the body.
-Smoking is the leading cause of preventable mortality in the US, accounting for an estimated 435,000 deaths/yr, or about 20% of all deaths.
-About half of all current smokers die prematurely of a disease directly caused by smoking, losing 10 to 14 yr of life (7 min/cigarette) on average.
+Smoking is the leading cause of preventable mortality in the US, accounting for an estimated 520,000 deaths/yr, or about 20% of all deaths.
+About two in three long-term smokers die prematurely of a disease directly caused by smoking, losing 10 to 14 yr of life (7 min/cigarette) on average.

 The major chronic effects are an increased likelihood of the following:

 Lung cancer accounts for about 15 to 20% of tobacco-related deaths.
-Tobacco is the most common cause of lung cancer in North America and Europe, and accounts for more than 87% of lung cancer deaths.
+Smoking tobacco is the most common cause of lung cancer in North America and Europe, and accounts for more than 87% of lung cancer deaths.
 Inhaled carcinogens are directly exposed to lung tissue.

-Less common serious smoking-related disorders include noncardiac vascular diseases (eg, stroke, aortic aneurysm), other cancers (eg, bladder, cervical, esophageal, kidney, laryngeal, oropharyngeal, pancreatic, stomach, throat, acute myelocytic leukemia), and pneumonia.
+Less common yet serious smoking-related disorders include age-related macular degeneration, noncardiac vascular diseases (eg, stroke, aortic aneurysm), other cancers (eg, bladder, cervical, colorectal, esophageal, kidney, laryngeal, liver, oropharyngeal, pancreatic, stomach, throat, acute myeloid leukemia), diabetes, pneumonia, rheumatoid arthritis, and tuberculosis.

 Secondhand smoke is tobacco smoke that is exhaled by a smoker or given off from the end of a lit cigarette.
 Secondhand smoke is linked to the same neoplastic, respiratory, and cardiovascular diseases that threaten active smokers.
-The risk of illness is less than that of active smokers and is related to dose.
+The risk of illness is related to dose.
 For example, between spouses, average risk is increased by about 20% for lung cancer and by about 20 to 30% for coronary artery disease.

 Children exposed to cigarette smoke lose more school days because of illness than nonexposed children.
 Treating children for smoking-related illnesses is estimated to cost $4.6 billion/yr.

 Overall, secondhand smoke is estimated to cause 50,000 to 60,000 deaths each year in the US (between 2% and 3% of all deaths), with lost productivity costs due to premature deaths from secondhand smoke exposure estimated to be $5.6 billion per year.
 These findings have led states and municipalities across the US to ban smoking within workplaces in an effort to protect the health of workers and others from the substantive risks of environmental tobacco smoke.
 In 2000, no state or the District of Columbia had a comprehensive indoor smoke-free ordinance in effect, this increased to 26 by the end of 2010, and one additional state was added by the end of 2015.
 In some states without statewide comprehensive smoke-free laws, substantial progress has been made at the local level in adopting comprehensive smoke-free laws.
 However, 8 states without statewide comprehensive smoke-free laws (Connecticut, Florida, New Hampshire, North Carolina, Oklahoma, Pennsylvania, Tennessee, and Virginia) have preemption statutes that prohibit adoption of local smoke-free laws.

-Smoking during pregnancy is a particularly risky form of passive exposure, potentially causing spontaneous abortion, ectopic pregnancy, and preterm birth (see Social and Illicit Drugs During Pregnancy).
+Smoking during pregnancy increases the risk of spontaneous abortion, ectopic pregnancy, preterm birth, and congenital defects (see Social and Illicit Drugs During Pregnancy).
 Infants born of mothers who smoke tend to have a lower birth weight and are at increased risk of

 Indirect effects of smoking can be serious.

 Drug interactions with smoking are common.
 The effects are largely due to induction of metabolic enzymes in the liver by tar byproducts of smoking.
 Nicotine does not similarly induce metabolic enzymes, and thus drug-induction effects do not occur with nicotine replacement therapy or e-cigarettes.
-Levels and sometimes clinical effects of the following drugs are decreased by chronic smoking, in most cases by induction of CYP2A6 enzymes:
+Levels and sometimes clinical effects of the following drugs are decreased by chronic smoking, primarily by induction of CYP2A6 enzymes: